Epidemic models with digital and manual contact tracing: Discussion

 \section{Discussion}

-In this paper, we analyzed a Markovian epidemic model with digital as well as manual contact tracing.
-For the epidemic model with digital tracing only, the early stage of the epidemic was approximated by a two-type branching process with one type being to-be-traced app-using components and the other being non-app-users, and $R_D$ being the largest eigenvalue of the matrix of mean offspring.
-The individual reproduction number $R^{(ind)}_{D}$ was also derived.
-The dependency of reproduction numbers on the effectiveness of testing and contact tracing was assessed analytically and numerically.
-Surprisingly, the reproduction number $R_D$ for digital tracing was not monotonically decreasing in $\pi$, the fraction of app-users, whereas the individual reproduction number $R^{(ind)}_{D}$ seems to be.
-When comparing digital tracing with manual tracing, a smaller tracing probability $p$ is needed than the corresponding app-using fraction $\pi$ to reach the same effectiveness.
-This result is not very surprising because both sides of the infection need to be app-users for digital contact tracing to take place.
+In this paper, we analyzed a Markovian epidemic model with digital contact tracing, without or with manual contact tracing.
+For the epidemic model with digital tracing only, the early stage of the epidemic was proven to converge to a two-type branching process (as the population size $n\to\infty$) with one type being to-be-traced app-using components and the other being non-app-users, and $R_D$ being the largest eigenvalue of the of mean offspring matrix of the two-type branching process.
+An individual reproduction number $R^{(ind)}_{D}$ was also derived.
+It was investigated both analytically and numerically how $R_D$ and $R^{(ind)}_{D}$ depended on model parameters as well as on each other.
+The reproduction number $R_D$ was shown not monotone in $\pi$ (the fraction of app-users) in general, whereas the individual reproduction number $R^{(ind)}_{D}$ was proven to be monotonically decreasing in $\pi$.
+When comparing digital tracing with manual tracing, it was proven that a smaller tracing probability $p$ is needed than the corresponding app-using fraction $\pi$ in order to lower the reproduction number down to 1.

-We then analyzed the combined model and approximated the beginning of the epidemic by a different two-type branching process, with both types being to-be-traced components and only differing on the type of the root (app-user or not).
-The corresponding reproduction number was derived numerically.
-Importantly, the preventive effect of combining the two contact tracing methods was shown to be bigger than the product of two separate effects.
+We then analyzed the combined model and proved that the beginning of the epidemic converges to a different two-type branching process, with both types being to-be-traced components and only differing on the type of the root (app-user or non-app-user).
+The corresponding reproduction number had a rather complicated expression, which currently can only be evaluated numerically, and it was shown numerically not to be monotonically decreasing in $\pi$ and $p$ in general.